Steps to help you get out of debt

-Everyone acquires some debt along the way — mortgages, student loans, car payments, and more.
-But if you’re spending more than you’re making on a regular basis, maybe you could use some tips on how to help get yourself out of debt.
+Everyone acquires some debt along the way.
+But if you’re spending more than you’re making on a regular basis, maybe it's time to start thinking about how to get yourself out of debt.